GayatriChandran/art-in-science/_posts/2020-11-01-annotating-coordinates.md

 title: A simple substitute for bounding boxes
 ---

-In this post, we'll see how to annotate simple objects in an image, given their coordinates.
+In this post, we'll see how to annotate simple objects in an image using python, given their coordinates.
 Most of the time, I deal with pictures of diffraction limited spots (like the one below), and I'm constantly trying to keep track of which 'spot' is which.
-Here is a snippet of code that I find useful for quick documentation.
+Here's a snippet of python code that I find useful for quick documentation.

-### Import libraries
+### Import python libraries

 ```python
 import pandas as pd